udexon/Phoom/R3ML_Jitsi_Phos.md

 - execute function words and pushes the results on to the stack.

 It was initially implemented in PHP just as an experiment to see how easy it is to implement a simplified stack machine.
 Eventually, we realized that this simplified stack machine (which we eventually call "smashlet") can in fact be implemented in ___any known programming language___.

+Besides Forth implementation in other programming languages (from C/C++ to Lisp, JavaScript, Java, Rust, Haskell etc.) which we too classify as smashlet, we ourselves have implemented smashlet in:

+- C, C++, PHP, Python, Java, JavaScript
+- Using Laravel Blade PHP, we succeeded in creating a Reverse Polish form of HTML!!

+Porting Phos to React Redux, we have decided to call it R3ML &mdash; Reverse Polish React Redux Meta Language, where R3 is also a tribute certain robots in Star Wars.